IBM/ios-visual-recognition-app/README.md

 If you build your Carthage frameworks in a separate folder, you will have to drag-and-drop the above frameworks into your project and link them in order to run this pattern successfully.

-## 2. Watson Credential Management
+## 2. Configure service credentials

-Once the dependencies have been built and configured for the IBM Cloud Mobile service SDKs as well as the Watson Developer Cloud SDK, no more actions are needed!
-The unique credentials to your IBM Cloud Visual Recognition service have been injected into the application during generation.
+Use the [IBM Cloud Catalog](https://console.bluemix.net/catalog/) to [create a Visual Recognition service instance](https://console.bluemix.net/catalog/services/visual-recognition) on the Lite plan.

+When the service has been created, navigate to the **Service credentials** tab, and create a **New credential ⊕** with the default options.
+Click **View credentials**.
+Edit `visualrecognitionios/BMSCredentials.plist` in your Xcode project to configure your application with your own service credentials.

 ## 3. Run